 One of the most famous French cocktails, it’s very easy to make.
 You only need champagne, dry gin, fresh lemon juice, simple syrup, and ice.
 In France, drinks like the French 75 are very typical to have at brunches, weddings, and holidays.
 French 75 is of the most refreshing & easy summer cocktails you can make!

 Proposed by Sarah | Deliciously Happy

 Dubonnet is a sweet, aromatized wine-based aperitif.
-This French drink is a blend of fortified wine (red or white), herbs, and spices (including a small amount of quinine), with fermentation being stopped by the addition of alcohol.
+One of the classic French drinks, Dubonnet is a blend of fortified wine (red or white), herbs, and spices (including a small amount of quinine), with fermentation being stopped by the addition of alcohol.

 Joseph Dubonnet produced this quinquina wine in 1846 to fight against malaria.
 Quinine combats malaria, but it is very bitter, so Dubonnet developed this drug, which he masked with a decoction of herbs and spices with a strong flavor.